Variations on a Rococo Theme: Tchaikovsky versus Fitzenhagen

-While the tasteful invention and refined craftsmanship that Tchaikovsky admired in classical-era music is thoroughly in evidence, the structure he intended in his ordering of variations was subverted by the work's dedicatee.
+Although the tasteful invention and refined craftsmanship that Tchaikovsky admired in Classical-era music are evident throughout, Fitzenhagen changed the order of the variations, altering Tchaikovsky's intended structure.
 Tchaikovsky scholar Dr. David Brown points out that, in the composer's original order, the first five variations show "a progressive expansion and evolution of the theme's structure ... the sixth briefly recalling the original phrases of the theme before the seventh, C major variation, new in meter and key," reveals "a vast melodic sweep," providing "the real peak of the piece," after which the final variation (the one Fitzenhagen eventually jettisoned) would guide listeners back toward the point where the piece had started.

 As music critic Michael Steinberg points out, "Fitzenhagen intervened considerably in shaping what he considered 'his' piece."
 Much of the detail in the solo part is his and was actually written by him into Tchaikovsky's autograph.
 "More importantly," Steinberg adds, "he dropped one entire variation and reshuffled the order of the others.
 This, in turn, necessitated further cuts and splices."